Complementary football: History and use of the term

 Charlie Weis, who worked with and for Belichick in various capacities from 1996 to 2004, spoke of "complementary game plans" in 2007 as head coach of the Notre Dame Fighting Irish and in 2014 as head coach of the Kansas Jayhawks.

 Todd Haley referred to the philosophy, speaking to the media while leading the Kansas City Chiefs in 2010.
 Haley's first coaching job was with the New York Jets coaching staff from 1997 to 1999 as the wide receivers coach while Belichick served as assistant head coach and defensive coordinator.
 Haley's father, Dick, served as director of player personnel and led draft planning during these same years, and Parcells hired him to serve as the wide receivers coach and passing game coordinator from 2004 to 2006.

 Bill O'Brien, who worked for Belichick with the Patriots between 2007 and 2011 in a myriad of positions (including holding the offensive coordinator title for the 2011 season), used the term frequently as head coach with the Penn State Nittany Lions and Houston Texans.

 Under Mike Zimmer, starting in 2018, it was noted that the Minnesota Vikings referred to operating in harmony on offense, defense, and special teams as "complementary football".
 Zimmer served as defensive coordinator for the Dallas Cowboys from 2000 to 2006, and from 2003 to 2006 served under head coach Bill Parcells.

 Dan Campbell used the term when he spoke of his Detroit Lions' successes through his stint as head coach in the 2020s.
 Describing what he subsequently ascribe his definition of the term to be, Campbell stated, "[W]e did not play our cleanest ball, we really didn't.
 However, when you have four takeaways on defense, you're five-of-five in the red zone, and you have the returns that our special teams unit had—punt return and kick return—then you can get a lot of production, and things sway your way."

 Campbell was signed by Bill Parcells in 2003 to the Dallas Cowboys, and he would play under Parcells as a Cowboy through the 2005 season.
 Campbell would join the Miami Dolphins in 2010 as a coaching intern, beginning his professional coaching career the same year Parcells would leave his post as Executive VP of Football Operations with the Dolphins.

-The term has been used more in the early 2020s to describe this strategic line of thinking in recent years across a broader spectrum of football players, coaches, and writers.
+The term saw wider usage in the early-2020s across a broader spectrum of football players, coaches, and writers.